How Do You Run Trivia Games for Team Building That People Actually Want to Play?

 The 'mystery round' teaser drives curiosity-based attendance.
 Always include it.

-Question Collection Form (for Department vs Department)
+Question Collection (Department vs Department)

 Virtual Trivia Host Script

-📊 Trivia Standings — Week [N] This week's winner: [Team Name] ([Score]/15) Season standings: 1.
-[Team/Person] — [Total points] 2.
-[Team/Person] — [Total points] 3.
-[Team/Person] — [Total points] Streak alert: [Name/Team] has won [N] weeks in a row.
-Upset of the week: [Moment] Next trivia: [Day] at [Time].
-Theme: [Topic or 'mystery'].
+📊 Trivia Week [N] — final scores This week's champs: [Team Name] ([Score]/15) Season standings: 1.
+[Team/Person] — [Total pts] 2.
+[Team/Person] — [Total pts] 3.
+[Team/Person] — [Total pts] Streak alert: [Name/Team] on a [N]-week run.
+Upset of the week: [Moment] Next up: [Day] at [Time].
+Theme: [Topic or 'mystery — come find out'].

 What to Expect When You Run This Playbook